Indomet/WioPlay/README.md

 ### Using the system

-After completing the installation process, you can start using the system by first launching the note parser and the android app.
+After completing the installation process, you can start using the system by first launching the note parser and the Android app.
 The app should automatically send a message to the server and receive all the available songs, as well as storing them to the phone's storage at /Documents. the three files created should be songList.json, user.json, and workoutManager.json.

 After that, turn on the Wio terminal, if you are a first time user, you must navigate to the settings page in the app and enter your information, which is used to provide you with your personal workout data.
 Then navigate to the workout page and pick a workout you would like to do, choose the calorie goal and duration, and press start.